 - Data processing by a public authority or body processing personal data, except for courts operating in their judicial capacity.

-If don’t need to appoint one, make sure the authority has one point-of-contact within your company which acts as your human GDPR guide and can cooperate whenever they ask for it.
+If don’t need to appoint one, make sure the authority has one point-of-contact within your company which acts as the company’s GDPR guide and can cooperate whenever they ask for it.
 You can be fined if you fail to cooperate as described.

 1. Do we have a full understanding what data security means?